IbrahimAli-git/SAD-ADR-Assessment/Architecture Evaluation Plan/index.md

 - Proof of Concept/Prototype

 ## Decision
-I have chosen to use scenario based evaluation to evaluate the system.
+I have chosen to use scenario based evaluation to evaluate the system using scenario based evaluation.
+I have also chosen to use the significant requirement walkthrough.

 ## Rationale
 I have made this decision for several reasons detailed below.